Skip to main content

 FlagDescriptionDefault

--f, --format <option>Output format: table or jsontable
+-f, --format <option>Output format: text or jsontext

 Examples